HughMcDougall/litmus/docs/examples/JAVELIN_HeScan_Comparison/JAVELIN_HeScan_Comparison.md

 # JAVELIN Hessian Scan Comparison

-In this example we use
+In this example we use two fitting methods: `javelike`, which mimics the behaviour of the lag fitting program [`JAVELIN`](https://github.com/nye17/javelin/commits?author=nye17), and litmus's signature INLA based `hessian_scan`.
+We'll show how, in even simple well characterized signals, seasonal gaps can cause MCMC-like samplers such as `JAVELIN` uses to fall afoul of the aliasing problem and severely distort out answers.

 To begin, we'll import all the relevant modules: